mattbrun/derby-cache/README.md

   [`Page.server.js`](https://github.com/derbyjs/derby/blob/master/lib/Page.server.js#L5),
   which actually handles both the page rendering and the client response of the rendered page.
-- Cache only the top hitted pages, with and option which determines the thresholds
+- Cache only the top hitted pages
 - Consider the possibility to cache by complete url: url + query
   - This qould allow us to cache specific rendered pages, if frequently visited, such as those pages which manges queries filters through url query parameters